 When Partners post large or more complicated shifts, Instawork will designate one, or more, high performing professional(s) to be a shift lead and assist with ensuring the gig goes smoothly for you, and our Partner.

 The shift lead will be a resource for you, and they will be your first point of contact for questions regarding the gig. (e.g. Where is parking?
 How do I check-in?)
-If you are running late or have other issues that should be shared with the partner, please you should notify your lead.
+If you are running late or have other issues (e.g. I need my clock in time adjusted.) that should be shared with the partner, please you should notify your lead.

 During the gig, please respect your shift lead’s guidance be respectful to your lead and follow their his or her instructions.